dirkjanvw/MoGAAAP/workflow/report/merqury_qv.rst

   assembly.
 A low QV score here indicates a poor assembly or a mismatch between the assembly and the WGS data (mislabelled sample or contamination).

-For the overall QV score, please see the {{ snakemake.wildcards.asmname }}.tsv_ file.
-TODO!!!
+For the overall QV score, please see the {{ snakemake.wildcards.asmname }}.pdf_ file.